The Shipping Law Review: Singapore

 The documents required to be filed in court on an application for a warrant of arrest include the writ of summons (in rem), warrant of arrest, request to issue a warrant of arrest, supporting affidavit of the arresting party, caveat searches confirming that there are no subsisting caveats against the arrest of the vessel, an undertaking to indemnify the Sheriff and a letter of authority or the particulars of the person effecting service of the warrant of arrest and writ.
 If all documents are in place, a warrant of arrest order can be obtained within about half a day.

-The recent case of The 'Chem Orchid' and another matter clarifies that a shipowner who wishes to set aside an in rem writ and a warrant of arrest on the ground of a factual issue (which determines whether the court's admiralty jurisdiction was validly invoked) has the option of relying solely on affidavit evidence or proceeding with a full hearing on the same (i.e., with oral testimonies and cross-examination of the shipowner's witnesses).
+The case of The 'Chem Orchid' and another matter 67 clarifies that a shipowner who wishes to set aside an in rem writ and a warrant of arrest on the ground of a factual issue (which determines whether the court's admiralty jurisdiction was validly invoked) has the option of relying solely on affidavit evidence or proceeding with a full hearing on the same (i.e., with oral testimonies and cross-examination of the shipowner's witnesses).
 If the former approach is adopted, the court will make an interlocutory decision, which means that the jurisdictional issue could be raised again at trial (albeit on a different standard of proof of balance of probabilities).
-The court's findings on admiralty jurisdiction will, however, be conclusive if the latter approach is taken.
+The court's findings on admiralty jurisdiction will be conclusive, however, if the latter approach is taken.

-In Singapore, a ship can only be arrested if it comes within the territorial waters as well as within the port limits of Singapore.
+A ship can be arrested only if it comes within the territorial waters or within the port limits of Singapore.
 The ship is arrested when the warrant of arrest is affixed for a short time on any mast of the ship or on the outside of any suitable part of the ship's superstructure.
-After a vessel is arrested, it comes under the custody of the Sheriff of the Supreme Court of Singapore.
+Owing to covid-19, it is permitted, as of 22 January 2021, to serve a warrant of arrest or a writ of summons in an admiralty in rem action on the agent of the ship instead.70 Procedures intending to reduce the transmission of covid-19 will continue to apply for as long as the covid-19 restrictions imposed on the maritime industry remain in force.71 After a vessel is arrested, it comes under the custody of the Sheriff of the Supreme Court of Singapore.

 An undertaking to indemnify the Sheriff of the Supreme Court for costs of maintenance of the vessel under arrest is required, which includes the cost of a guard service.
 In practice, an initial deposit of between S$5,000 and S$10,000 is usually required on account of the costs of the Sheriff.
 In addition, a local law firm employed to prepare and file the arrest papers and carry out the arrest usually requires a cross-undertaking from the arresting client, or funds sufficient to secure the firm's undertaking to the Sheriff.
 Since it will be responsible to the Sheriff, the practice is for the local law firm to ask for a payment on account of its fees and disbursements, including the Sheriff's costs.

-The defendant can, at a later stage of the court action, apply to the court to require the plaintiff to furnish security for the defendant's costs, which is the same general rule as for all civil litigants.
+The defendant can apply to the court, at a later stage of the court action, to require the plaintiff to furnish security for the defendant's costs, which is the same general rule as for all civil litigants.
 The court has discretion to require security for costs of the defendant if the plaintiff is ordinarily resident out of the jurisdiction, or is shown to be financially unsound so as to be unable to meet an adverse order of costs if ordered against it.
-Such security if ordered is for costs only and does not cover damage suffered in other forms, for which the plaintiff will not be required to provide counter-security.
+The type of security if ordered is for costs only and does not cover damage suffered in other forms, for which the plaintiff will not be required to provide counter security.

 To avoid an arrest or to release a vessel under arrest, a defendant can provide security for the underlying claim.
 This typically includes bail bonds (effectively a cash deposit with the court) and guarantees or letters of undertaking from a first-class bank or underwriter, such as an International Group P&I Club.
 Additionally, a defendant shipowner who apprehends an arrest of its vessel calling into Singapore can file a caveat against arrest via a local law firm with the High Court, provided that the shipowner or his or her solicitors provide an undertaking to enter an appearance in any action that may be brought against that vessel, and furnish satisfactory security in the action to the plaintiff within three days of being notified that an action has been commenced.